-Name: (Pri nt)
+Name: (Print)

 Signature: Date

-(Student or employee) (Student or employee)
+(Student or employe ee)

 School Grade (if a student)

-Note that this agreement applies t to both students and employees.
+Note that this agreement applies to both students and employees.

 The user agreement of a student who is a minor must also have the signature of a parent or guardian who has read and will uphold this agreement.